How to Make Friends with Mother Time by Using These 5 Time Management Hacks

 I’m busier than ever but doing more and more of what is important to me.
 I’m making friends with Mother Time, and she’s going to be my good buddy on my 100th Year Project journey.

 What are your time management tricks?
 If you’ve experienced time moving slowly because of sadness, how did you work past it?
 Do you like the image of yourself at your oldest old?
 Are there things you can do now so you’ll grow into the older person you really want to be?
+What do you think are the best ways to make friends after 60?
 Please join the conversation below!